katy2002/wg-uma/uma_policy_manager.md

 ## 1. Introduction

-This document extends [UMA Fedz] in order to specify the interface provided by the AS to the RO for policy management.
-This is achieved by introducing a Policy Management API specification and client type which represents the RO: the UMA Policy Manager.
+This document extends [UMA Fedz] in order to specify the interface provided by the Authorization Server (AS) to the Resource Owner (RO) for policy management.
+This is achieved by introducing a Policy API specification and client type which represents the RO: the UMA Policy Manager.

-This new client type is authorized to use the policy API after being authorized by the RO as the AS.
-THis is the same mechanism used by an RS to put resources under protection, the RS is issued a PAT by the AS.
+This new client type is authorized to use the Policy API after being authorized by the RO as the AS.
+THis is the same mechanism used by a Resource Server (RS) to put resources under protection, the RS is issued a Personal Access Token (PAT) by the AS.

-This new client provides a few key benefits to an UMA ecosystems
+This new client provides the following key benefits to an UMA ecosystem:
-- The AS may delegate policy management user expereince and advicce to another party
+- The AS may delegate policy management user experience and advice to another party;
-- The RO is able to choose this client, where they may not be able to choose an AS or RS.
-The RO receives a consistent policy management interface
+- The RO is able to choose this client, where they may not be able to choose an AS or RS;
+- The RO receives a consistent policy management interface;
-- The RO may manage resources at many AS's to have a complete view of their resources and policy
+- The RO may manage resources across many AS's allowing for a complete view of the RO's resources and policy.

-For example, there are two UMA AS's, one being operated by the Alice's local health authority and one operated by Alice's personal Bank.
-Alice's resource servers are only able to accept authorization decisions from those RS, effectively Alice must use those RSs to protect her resources.
-When those AS's support this profile, they give back some agency to Alice in how she manages her resources and policy, and reduce their own need to provide this UX (maybe each AS provides on UMA Policy Manager by defaults, but also accept third party policy management services).
+For example, there are two UMA AS's, one operated by Alice's local health authority and one operated by Alice's personal bank.
+Alice's Resource Servers are only able to accept authorization decisions from those AS's; effectively Alice must use those AS's to protect her resources.
+When those AS's support this profile, they return some agency to Alice in how she manages her resources and policy, and reduce their own need to provide this User Experience (UX) (as perhaps each AS provides an UMA Policy Manager by default, but also accepts third-party policy management services).
 Alice may then manage policy across all of her RS's and AS's from a single control panel.